NMcHale029/BC-Project-1/README.md

 Script: 'variable_analysis.ipynb

 4. Add-On / not in the Project Proposal:
 Q4: a.
-Identify the median and standard deviation for all 4 states.
+Identify the median and standard deviation for all 4 states on Price, Bedrooms, Bathrooms, Acreage and Size
 b. what is the average price in cities for State of NY.
 Selected NY as it had the highest STD in Price.

 Analysis 4a: Mean, STD, ran successfully for all 4 States on Home Prices, Number of Bedrooms, Number of Bathrooms, Acreage, and Size.